Cambrian34/Cambrian34/README.md

 - 👋 Hi, I’m Alistair
-- 👀 I’m interested in game design .
+- 👀 I’m interested in game design and embedded systems .
 - 🌱 I’m currently studying Computer Science at University of texas at San Antonio -UTSA
 - 💞️ I’m looking to collaborate on ...
 - My Website is https://cambrian34.github.io/AlistairChambers/